 Although you may not have the tangible dollars in the bank that you need, or want, that does not mean you do not have available money.
 Home equity is a great example of a financial resource that can be tapped to cover an important or significant payment, that does not technically come from your bank account.
 High interest credit cards do more worse than good, especially if you struggle to pay them down, or on time.
 The equity you have built up in your home can help you eliminate this scenario from your life.

 A HELOC can be used for any purchase, so right off the bat it is a virtually limitless resource for money management.
-You can review a guide to help you decide whether you are looking to make sense of your home equity, learn about tax treatments, or how to access your home equity.
+You can review a guide to help you decide whether you are looking to make sense of your home equity, learn about tax treatments such as e-filing your taxes, or how to access your home equity.
 Researching rates can help make you options a lot clearer.
 Once you have eliminated a significant chunk of your credit card debt, you can begin to allocate those funds towards savings to combat the paycheck-to-paycheck lifestyle

 Do Not Sacrifice an Emergency Fund